-When Schools/Colleges instead of Departments offer degrees, e.g., the Master of Engineering degree in Engineering, Technology and Computer Science, Master of Business Administration degree in the School of Business, the Dean or Director appoints a coordinator to serve as general advisor for all students.
+When Schools/Colleges instead of Departments offer degrees, e.g., the Master of Engineering degree in Engineering, Technology and Computer Science, Master of Business Administration degree in the College of Business, the Dean appoints a coordinator to serve as general advisor for all students.
 While the Major Advisor supervises the student's program, it is the primary responsibility of the student to know and observe all pertinent regulations in order to meet all of the requirements for the degree sought.

 Policies pertaining to Graduate Faculty membership are contained in the Graduate Faculty Handbook.
 Members of the Graduate Faculty are listed at the end of each department or unit section of this catalog.
 The list was current at the time of preparation of this Catalog, but is subject to change.
+The most current list can be accessed at www.tnstate.edu/grad.